klaviyo/SFCC_Klaviyo/docs/CONTRIBUTING.md

 # Contributing

-Thank you for investing your time in contributing to our module!
+Thank you for investing your time in contributing to our cartridge!
 Any contribution you make helps us make this project better.
 There are a number of sections that cover various different contribution methods.
 Make sure to review the one that's right for your type of contribution.

 ## Creating an Issue

-Found a bug in our module?
+Found a bug in our cartridge?
 Raise an issue with the appropriate template and we'll look into it!
 Please add any notes that you believe will be helpful to our team in determining a solution for the issue.